 Conclusion

 You’ve probably heard about the auto dealership.
 They’re one of the biggest industries in the world, but many people have little idea what they’re like.
-Shady marketing campaigns have perpetuated many myths about dealerships, But in reality, the dealership industry is incredibly diverse.
+Shady marketing campaigns have perpetuated many myths about dealerships, but the dealership industry is incredibly diverse.